HEAD OF THE ACADEMY

 Prof. Daniel Röhm

-After private studies with Paul Buck in Stuttgart, he continued his studies at the University of Music Lübeck with prof. Konrad Elser and later in Munich with Gerhard Oppitz.
+Born in Böblingen in 1974, pianist Daniel Röhm began playing the piano at the age of three.
+After receiving private lessons from Paul Buck in Stuttgart, he continued his training at the Lübeck University of Music with Konrad Elser and then at the Munich University of Music and Performing Arts with Gerhard Oppitz.

 PROFESSORS AND DOCENTS